-On August 9, 2018, the Company entered into a consulting agreement with an outside consultant, Maxim Group as its non-exclusive financial advisor to provide a valuation analysis of the Company and/or targets, assist the company in strategic planning, business plans, organizational structure and potential strategic alliances and capital requirements, The services performed by the Consultant would be compensated with a grant of 4 percent of the Company's outstanding shares of common stock, or 317,359 or \$1,387,328, based on the most recent issuance of common shares, included in deferred compensation at December 31, 2018.
+On August 9, 2018, the Company entered into a consulting agreement with an outside consultant, Maxim Group as its non-exclusive financial advisor to provide a valuation analysis of the Company and/or targets, assist the company in strategic planning, business plans, organizational structure and potential strategic alliances and capital requirements, The services performed by the Consultant would be compensated with a grant of four (4) percent of the Company's outstanding shares of common stock, or 317,359 or \$1,387,328, based on the most recent issuance of common shares, included in deferred compensation at December 31, 2018.
 The Company has recognized approximately \$0 at December 31, 2020 and \$842,849 at December 31, 2019.

 On October 23, 2018, the Company entered into a consulting agreement with an outside consultant, Advanced Alternative Consulting, Ltd., an Irish Limited Company, to provide the Company with the establishment of European site for business development, a business plan to increase the sales for the Company's products and services, a strategic plan to launch wound care products for the Veterans Administration markets.
-The services would be compensated with a grant of 200,000 restricted shares upon commencement of the agreement which vest ratably over a 48 month period, valued at \$906,000, included in deferred compensation at December 31, 2020 and 2019, \$438,843 and \$665,343 respectively, based on the most recent issuance of common shares.
+The services would be compensated with a grant of 200,000 restricted shares upon commencement of the agreement which vest ratably over a 48-month period, valued at \$906,000, included in deferred compensation at March 31, 2021 and December 31, 2020, \$382,219 and \$438,843 respectively, based on the most recent issuance of common shares.

 In March 2018 the Company entered into two consulting and advisory agreements with Akquimed Corporation, a Florida corporation, whereby each of the advisors would be compensated with a grant of 50,000 restricted shares, each upon commencement of the agreement which began vesting upon meeting the twelve month of service and vesting over a 4-year period, valued at \$220,500 and \$228,500.
 Prior to meeting the twelve months of service, the Company terminate the agreement with consultants.
 The Company received the shares of common stock from these consultants on October 11, 2020 and the amortization of the deferred compensation has been stopped.
-The balance related to these shares included in deferred compensation was \$0 at December 31, 2020.
+The balance related to these shares included in deferred compensation was \$0 on March 31, 2021.

 On January 15, 2018 the Company entered into a consulting and advisory agreement with Jonathan Braniff, the advisor to serve on the Advisory Committee and to advise the Company for marketing and strategy.
 This agreement was amended on July 26, 2018 the Company issued 100,000 restricted shares of common stock valued at \$433,000, whereby the shares vest 25,000 shares on each anniversary.
-The balance related to these shares included in deferred compensation was \$184,436 and \$293,000 at December 31, 2020 and 2019, respectively.
+The balance related to these shares included in deferred compensation was \$157,374 and \$184,436 on March 31, 2021 and December 31, 2020, respectively.